AdobeDocs/audience-manager.de-DE/help/using/api/rest-api-main/aam-api-destinations/aam-api-map-segments.md

 ---

-# Segmente einem Ziel zuordnen {#map-segments-to-a-destination}
+# Map Segments to a Destination {#map-segments-to-a-destination}

-Ordnen Sie Segmente zu Zielen mit diesen [!DNL RESTful API] Methoden zu.
+Map segments to destinations with these [!DNL RESTful API] methods.

 <!-- c_api_map_seg_dest.xml -->

 ## Unterstützte Zieltypen: Nur URL und Cookie

-Mit den verfügbaren `POST` Methoden können Sie Segmente und [!UICONTROL URL] nur [!UICONTROL cookie destinations] Segmente zuordnen.
-Derzeit können Segmente [!UICONTROL server-to-server destinations] mit diesen [!DNL REST API] Methoden nicht zugeordnet werden.
+The available `POST` methods let you map segments to [!UICONTROL URL] and [!UICONTROL cookie destinations] only.
+Currently, you cannot map segments to [!UICONTROL server-to-server destinations] with these [!DNL REST API] methods.
 Verwenden Sie stattdessen die Benutzeroberfläche.
-Mit den zugehörigen Zielmethoden `GET` können Sie jedoch Informationen über [!UICONTROL server-to-server destinations] die in der Benutzeroberfläche erstellten Informationen abrufen.
+However, the related destination `GET` methods let you retrieve information about [!UICONTROL server-to-server destinations] created in the user interface.

 >[!MORE_ LIKE_ THIS]
 >